 Retail Store Lighting Upgrade under the VEU Program

-We replace halogen and fluoros in retail stores with energy-efficient LED lights under the Victorian Energy Upgrades program (formerly known as VEET Scheme).
+We replace halogens and fluoros in retail stores with energy-efficient LED lights under the Victorian Energy Upgrades program (formerly known as the VEET Scheme).
 VEU is an acronym for the Victorian Energy Upgrades program.

-Regulated by the ESC (Essential Services Commission), the VEU program helps Victorians businesses, small and big, reduce their power bills and greenhouse gas emissions by providing access to subsidized/discounted energy-efficient LED products and free commercial LED lights for businesses.
+Regulated by the ESC (Essential Services Commission), the VEU program helps Victorian businesses, small and big, reduce their power bills and cut greenhouse gas emissions by providing access to subsidized/discounted energy-efficient LED products and free commercial LED lights for businesses.

 What to Consider Before Choosing LED Lights for Your Retail Store?

 Understanding the technical specifications of potential bulbs and fixtures are crucial for setting up an effective lighting system that makes shoppers feel comfortable and helps them navigate through the large retail space.
 Details like lumens, color rendering index (CRI), energy efficiency and correlated color temperature (CCT) should be deciding factors when choosing retail store lighting.

 Cost-effectiveness is always a major concern for all retail store owners.
 Energy efficacy is the amount of visible light emitted (lumens) divided by the amount of power (Watts).
-If a light bulb is emitting 400 lumens and using four watts of power (400/4) has an efficiency of 40 lumens per watt.
+If a light bulb is emitting 400 lumens and using four watts of power (400/4) it has an efficiency of 40 lumens per watt.

 Earlier, wattage was used to determine the brightness of lamps.
 Today lumens are a globally accepted way of calculating brightness.
 The higher the lumens, the brighter the light is.
 Equivalent wattage is always mentioned on all LED product pages.
-Lumens are used to approximate what equivalent incandescent wattage will be.
+Lumens are used to approximate what the equivalent incandescent wattage will be.

-If there is no comparable wattage/lumens on the product page, simply delete the last digit from a LED light’s lumen value.
+If there is no comparable wattage/lumen on the product page, simply delete the last digit from a LED light’s lumen value.
 The result would be a wattage equal to incandescent.
-An LED light-emitting 400 lumens, for example, is approximately as bright as a 40 Watt incandescent bulb.
+The LED light-emitting 400 lumens, for example, is approximately as bright as a 40 Watt incandescent bulb.

 When it comes to clothing or food retail stores, it is imperative to show products as they look in natural light.
 Lights with faithful color rendering ability (high CRI number) are crucial for retail stores.
 CRI indicates how accurately a light is able to display the real colors of objects under it.